Fragmented imaginary-time evolution for early-stage quantum signal processors: Results

-In contrast to Eq.\ \eqref{eq:BEquery}, the relation between $\beta$ and $\ln(1/\varepsilon')$ in Eq.\ \eqref{eq:real_time_or} is multiplicative.
+{As shown in Methods, the ``$\mathcal{O}( \cdot)$" in Eq. \eqref{eq:real_time_or} also hides only a modest global factor: 4.} In contrast to Eq.\ \eqref{eq:BEquery}, the relation between $\beta$ and $\ln(1/\varepsilon')$ in Eq.\ \eqref{eq:real_time_or} is multiplicative.
 However, in return, $P_2$ requires $|\mathcal{A}_2|=1$ ancillary qubit throughout, remarkably.
-This is a drastic reduction with respect to not only block-encoded oracles but also other oracles based on real-time evolution \citep{PW09, vanApeldoorn2020quantumsdpsolvers}.
-In fact, $|\mathcal{A}_2|=1$ is the minimum possible, because, since $F_\beta (H)$ is non-unitary, at least 1 ancilla is needed to block-encode it. {Moreover, the scaling of $g_{P_2}$ is optimal too, as it adds only a small, constant number of gates per query to the intrinsic gate complexity $g_{O_2}$ of the oracle.} These features make $P_2$ specially well-suited for near-term devices.
+This is a drastic reduction relative to block-encoded oracle algorithms, and also to other algorithms based on real-time evolution.
+The latter is due to the use of a single real-time instead of an error-dependent number of them \cite{PW09, vanApeldoorn2020quantumsdpsolvers}.
+In fact, $|\mathcal{A}_2|=1$ is the minimum possible, because, since $F_\beta (H)$ is non-unitary, at least 1 ancilla is needed to block-encode it. {Moreover, the scaling of $g_{P_2}$ is optimal too.
+Since it is based on real-time evolution oracles, it requires no qubitization \cite{Low2019hamiltonian}.
+Consequently, it adds only a small, constant number of gates per query to the intrinsic gate complexity $g_{O_2}$ of the oracle.} These features make $P_2$ specially well-suited for near-term devices.
+Importantly, rather than a peculiarity of $P_2$, the favourable scalings of $|\mathcal{A}_{2}|$ and $g_{P_2}$ are generic features of the type of operator-function design behind it: An optimised Fourier-approximation algorithm for arbitrary analytical real functions of Hermitian operators \cite{TLS2022}.